storj/docs/app/(docs)/object-mount/getting-started/intro/page.md

 - Provides any POSIX-compliant application high-speed access to object storage.
 - Allows you to use filesystem operations to list, copy, move, add, remove, and modify files stored on object storage.
 - Supports rich POSIX metadata including: users, groups, permissions, symbolic/hard links.
-- Preserves POSIX consistency guarantees equivalent to NFS. ({ref}`Object Mount Fusion <Object Mount-fusion-guide>` can provide even stronger consistency guarantees if needed)
+- Preserves POSIX consistency guarantees equivalent to NFS.
+[Object Mount Fusion](../getting-started/object-mount-fusion) can provide even stronger consistency guarantees if needed)

 ## What Object Mount does not do